-Want to get headline capitalization right and don’t know the rules?
+Want to get title capitalization right and don’t know the rules?
 Online tools promise correct caps every time.
-Find out below if they are any good (and rule-following), and which online title capitalization tool is the best for which job.
+Find out here if they are any good (and rule-following), and which title capitalization tool is the best for which job.

 First, 5×5 Squares Make a Font